Barrett XM109

 The Barrett XM109, originally known as the Objective Sniper Weapon (OSW) and now called the Anti-Materiel Payload Rifle (AMPR), is a prototype semi-automatic grenade launcher.
 It is chambered for 25 × 59 mm grenade rounds and was developed by Barrett Firearms Manufacturing.
 It was designed in accordance with a requirement set out in 1994, and is capable of defeating light armor and equipment out to 2 km.

 History

 Prototypes of the XM109 have existed since the late 1990s and studies of the weapon's effectiveness were released in 2002; 10 prototypes were known to exist in 2004, and the XM109 and Barrett XM500 were folded into a broader Anti-Material Rifle Congressional Program in 2006.
-The current status of the XM109 is not clear, with no news of either cancellation or potential adoption.
+As of April 2026, status of the XM109 is not clear, with no news of either cancellation or potential adoption.

 Overview

 The XM109, originally known as the Objective Sniper Weapon (OSW) and now called the Anti-Materiel Payload Rifle (AMPR), is a semi-automatic grenade launcher, designed primarily for engagement of light armored vehicles and similar targets.
 The design uses the lower receiver from an M82/M107, but with a new upper receiver chambered in 25mm.
 The upper receiver of the M82 rifles can be replaced with an XM109 upper receiver to form a fully functional XM109 rifle.